-- □ If your cost-sharing is a copayment (a set amount of dollars, for example, \$15.00) then you pay only that amount for any covered services from a network provider. - □ If your cost-sharing is a coinsurance (a percentage of the total charges), then you never pay more than that percentage.
+- □ If your cost-sharing is a copayment (a set amount of dollars, for example, \$15.00) then you pay only that amount for any covered services from a network provider.
+You will generally have higher copays when you obtain care from out-of-network providers. - □ If your cost-sharing is a coinsurance (a percentage of the total charges), then you never pay more than that percentage.
 However, your cost depends on which type of provider you see: - □ If you receive the covered services from a network provider, you pay the coinsurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan). - □ If you receive the covered services from an out-of-network provider who participates with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for participating providers. - □ If you receive the covered services from an out-of-network provider who does not participate with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for non-participating providers.

-□If you believe a provider has "balance billed" you, call Customer Service.
+□ If you believe a provider has "balance billed" you, call Customer Service.